 We moved in to Kyan Campus just under a year ago, and up until now there have been the odd snagging jobs and office improvements to deal with.
 We’re pretty much there now but still, it always needs one person to sustain its ‘wow’ factor.
 It’s not just the Faces of Kyan who get to enjoy this place.
 We’re graced by the presence of our lovely clients, and we don’t just welcome them here for meetings, we welcome them here to work remotely — something we’re seeing happen more and more these days.
 So it’s important that they feel comfortable and at home.
 This alone is a big enough reason to incentivise myself and other members of the team to maintain Kyan Campus' awesomeness.

-Similarly, with what I mentioned earlier about the new starter journey, I am that first face, the one who leaves that lasting impression when clients walk through the door.
+I am that first face, the one who leaves that lasting impression when clients walk through the door.
 The client services team do a great job at giving me a heads-up on who’s coming in, when, what’s required and any special requests.
 It’s then down to me to make sure we deliver on all of these.

 It was only the other day I had a request from a new client for a particular style of coffee.
 An Espresso Macchiato... yeah, I had no idea what it was either and to be honest this isn’t Starbucks, so we don’t really have the fancy facilities to make it happen.
 But I wanted to make it happen, so I did.
 What I’m trying to get at, is that this client who I had never met before, who didn’t even know my name, walked up to me on his way out and said "Helen, that coffee was just perfect, thank you!"
 I’m aware we’re just talking about a cup of coffee here, but it’s those moments that you realise going the extra mile and delivering on those small details will make their visit a memorable one.